Williamston, Michigan: Arts and culture

 A major event in town is the week-long festival known as the Red Cedar Jubilee.
 It typically begins the last week of June with a children's 'bike parade' through Williamston, and ends with the Boy Scout pancake breakfast on Sunday morning.
 Events of the Jubilee include a demolition derby, duck race, and chicken barbecue, as well as other events and games for children of all ages.
 The proceeds from some of the events go to benefit local community groups.
-One such group, the Lions Club, runs a food and beverage tent during the festival.
+One such group, the Red Cedar Jubilee Committee, runs a food and beverage tent during the festival.

 Artfest on the River, was held in July each year at McCormick Park.
 The festival however, folded after seven years.
 The festival was scheduled to return in 2011, but was canceled and instead slated to return in 2012.
 As of 2013 ArtFest on the River returned and features vendors, free activities for children, and live music.

 The first Thursday and Friday of August brings the Dog Days of Summer to Williamston.
 This event encourages area dog owners to bring their pets for activities including a pet parade, ugly dog contest, agility demonstrations, and Williamston's Deputy Dog contest.
 The Ingham County Animal Shelter conducts a pet adoption and fundraising drive during the festival.

 The City of Williamston also sponsored a Labor Day 'Bridge Walk' annually.
 The former Mayor, Kenneth Zichi, led a group on a brief 1.5–2.5 mi walking tour of town, pointing out sites of historic interest, and including a 'bridge crossing' of the Red Cedar River.
 Patterned after the 'Mackinac Bridge Walk' led by Michigan's governor, this was an opportunity to learn a bit more about the history and culture of a small town in Michigan, and enjoy the holiday.

 On the first Saturday in December, the downtown hosts the annual Light Parade.
 Activities begin in the afternoon and culminate with a parade of lighted floats and vehicles through downtown Williamston.
 Afterward, children are given a chance to meet Santa Claus.
 Typically, stores and street booths sell hot drinks and musicians wander the street during the afternoon and evening.
 Occasionally, there is an ice sculpture or two spread throughout town.

 In the Spring, Summer, and Fall, Williamston's Downtown Development Authority, Economic Development Corporation and City Government sponsor a weekly Farmers' Market in the downtown.